apache/beam/website/src/documentation/transforms/java/aggregation/distinct.md

 <br>
 Produces a collection containing distinct elements of the input collection.

-Does not preserve the order of the input collection.

 On some data sets, it might be more efficient to compute an approximate answer using `ApproximateUnique`, which also allows for determining distinct values for each key.